victorjonsson/PHP-Rocker/README.md

 - Write the authentication method as a Slim middleware
 - ~~Make it possible to store blob data using PUT~~
 - Look into using another data model for stored objects
+- Look into using noSQL instead of a relational database
+- Build console program as a phar and move the source code to a separate project

+## Changelog

+### 1.1.7
+- General improvements in PHP-Rocker\Object\ObjectMetaFactory
+- Fixed bug that made code iterate over null variable

+#### 1.1.6
+- Added support for file storage
+- Added functionality for image manipulation